newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 **Props**

-All props are forwarded to the `CodeBlock` component.
+All props are forwarded to the either the `CodeBlock` component, or the `Terminal` component (whichever is rendered based on the language.
+See below for more information).
 This component also maintains the same defaults.
-See the "Using with fenced code blocks" section below to learn how options in fenced code blocks are forwarded to the `CodeBlock` component.
+See the "Using with fenced code blocks" section below to learn how options in fenced code blocks are forwarded to the `CodeBlock` or `Terminal` component.

+**Terminals**

+This component will automatically render a [`Terminal`](#terminal) component whenver the language is specified as a shell language (`sh`, `shell`, or `bash`.)
+This is to provide a richer experience when rendering shell commands.

 **Usage with MDXProvider**